wellplayed/ulol/README.md

 Teams may freely play any 5 players from their roster at any time without any notification or approval process.

 ## 3.6 Acquisitions
-A team may only acquire new players if a player is removed from their roster, per section 3.1.
-Any new players must be fully eligible per Section 1.
+A team may only acquire new players if a player is removed from their roster, per [Section 3.1](#31-roster-size).
+Any new players must be fully eligible per [Section 1](#1-competition-eligibility).
 If a team wishes to acquire a new player, that acquisition must be declared to a NACC official more than 3 full days before the game where the player would be utilized (e.g. if the next match is on Friday, a new player must be declared no later than Monday).
 NACC officials reserve the right to approve or deny any such request, based upon the eligibility of the players involved and the request’s compliance with the Rules.

 ## 3.7 Summoner Name Restrictions
 For players who qualify for the Regular Season, Summoner Names and Team Names may not contain: vulgarities or obscenities; LoL champion derivatives or other similar character names; or derivatives of products or services that may create confusion.